rclone/rclone/docs/content/docs.md

 It will also cause rclone to skip verifying the sizes are the same after transfer.

-This can be useful for transferring files to and from onedrive which occasionally misreports the size of image files (see [#399](https://github.com/ncw/rclone/issues/399) for more info).
+This can be useful for transferring files to and from OneDrive which occasionally misreports the size of image files (see [#399](https://github.com/ncw/rclone/issues/399) for more info).